Review and road test of the Honda Civic 1.6 i-DTEC

 WATCHING THE DTEC-TIVES

 Honda hasn't exactly been at the forefront of diesel engine development.
 But the tenth generation Civic hatch gets a pretty advanced 1.6-litre oil burner.
 Jonathan Crouch reports on the lightly revised version of this model.

 Ten Second Review of the Honda Civic 1.6 i-DTEC

-The Honda Civic 1.6 i-DTEC might just be the Honda diesel you've been waiting years and years for.
+The improved Honda Civic 1.6 i-DTEC might just be the Honda diesel you've been waiting years and years for.
 With 120PS under its belt, it's got a bit about it, but will return up to 62.8mpg (WLTP) and up to 93g/km (NEDC) - pretty good for a family hatch.